exceedio/powershell/dsc/README.md

 Test-DscConfiguration -Path $env:systemdrive\dsc
 ```

-If `InDesiredState` is False then you can run the following to view what failed
+If `InDesiredState` is False then you can run the following to view what failed:

 ```
-Test-DscConfiguration -Path $env:systemdrive\dsc | Select-Object -ExpandProperty ResourcesInDesiredState
+Test-DscConfiguration -Path $env:systemdrive\dsc | Select-Object -ExpandProperty ResourcesNotInDesiredState
 ```